-An excellent opportunity has arisen to acquire this highly desirable second-floor flat, making for an ideal buy-to-let opportunity or city centre residence, while being well located within the prestigious Old Town area of Edinburgh.
+An excellent opportunity has arisen to acquire this highly desirable second-floor flat, ideal buy-to-let opportunity or city centre residence, while being well located within the prestigious Old Town area of Edinburgh.
 Viewing of this property is highly recommended.

 It is a historic property, built in 1670 and still retaining large parts of the original building.
 The property is now Grade B listed, a recipient of grant funding in the case of necessary restoration work.
 The building is striking and unique to this stretch of the Canongate, and is regularly featured on walking tours.
 In the 1960s, the building was renovated by renowned Royal Mile restoration architect, Robert Hurd, as a plaque on the front describes.
 He had previously restored 17C Gladstones Land, now the National Trust for Scotlands Royal Mile property, which is a recent influence on the interior design of the property.
 The communal stairway is interestingly, turreted, as can be seen from the courtyard.

 Internally this accommodation is in immaculate decorative order, while briefly consisting of an entrance hallway with a utility cupboard as well as a cloak cupboard, a bright and spacious sitting room which has a built-in storage cupboard and boasts a feature log burning stove and a modern, high gloss kitchen which benefits from an integrated ceramic induction 3 hob, extractor hood, oven, microwave, dishwasher, fridge/freezer, larder, hot tap, waste disposal unit, a kickboard heater and granite workshops with a breakfast bar, including two pop-up power sockets.